 Whether you’re visiting in Winter, Spring, Summer, or Fall, there’s something for everyone at Whistler, especially athletic types.
 Above all, those who aren’t afraid of heights should take the Peak 2 Peak 360 Experience, a gondola ride that joins the peaks of Whistler and Blackcomb mountains, which is famous for its beautiful views.
+The cost is about $60 CAD, or $47 USD.
 (The gondola holds the Guinness World Record for the longest and highest lift.)

 What To Eat